 If you are concerned your child has been sexually abused, report it to local law enforcement and seek help from Lotus Children’s Advocacy Center.
 We have services to help both you and your child get through this difficult time.

-Below you’ll learn more about appropriate sexual behaviors for each age group, plus the physical and behavioral indicators that your child may have experienced some form of sexual violence.
+Below you’ll learn more about appropriate sexual behaviors for each age group, plus the physical and behavioral indicators that could be signs of child sexual abuse.

 What is Common Sexual Behavior in Children?

 Information provided by CACs of KY

 Children will openly explore their bodies, including sexual organs.
 There is curiosity about their bodies, bodies of others and everyone’s “potty” behavior.
 Erections can occur as physical reactions not related to sexuality.
 Children in this age group may soothe themselves by touching their genitals and will exhibit a lack of “modesty” about their bodies.